qtcloudservices/qtc-qtexamples-chat/README.md

 ----------------------------
-The example does not compile
+What to do if the example does not compile:
 ----------------------------

 Make sure that you have the qtwebsockets module.